thrashplay/incubator/packages/docker/service-wrapper/README.md

 The Docker Service Wrapper acts as a Swarm-compatible wrapper for Docker images that require features not supported in Swarm mode (such as `privileged` status, or device access).
-It functions by simply deploying a docker-compose.yaml file directly to the host node's Docker daemon when starting, and removing it when the service is stopped.
+It functions by simply deploying a Docker container directly to the host node's Docker daemon when starting, and removing it when the service is stopped.

 The idea came from [this comment](https://github.com/docker/swarmkit/issues/1244#issuecomment-394343097)